LingonJR/Giga-X/README.md

-# Gixa-X
+# Giga-X
-Gixa X is a free and simple executor for roblox exploits. !Make Sure To Read The README File Before Using The Exploiter!
+Giga X is a free and simple executor for roblox exploits. !Make Sure To Read The README File Before Using The Exploiter!
 Made By lingonjr#5296
 # Requirements
 Winrar
 # How To Use